As QAnon grew, Facebook and Twitter missed years of warning signs about the conspiracy’s violent nature

 Researchers at Graphika, a network analysis firm that works with Facebook and other social media companies, found that QAnon and Trump’s online support overlapped to such an extent in 2018 that the two online communities were almost inextricable for the purposes of mapping relationships among accounts.
 Camille François, the company’s chief innovation officer, called the resulting network maps of interactions “a hairball” of overlapping accounts.

-Now Graphika’s network maps show QAnon has spread beyond Trump supporters, a finding that coincides with the sprawling conspiracy absorbing new themes, including baseless claims about vaccines and the dangers of 5G technology.
+Now Graphika’s network maps show QAnon has spread beyond Trump supporters, a finding that coincides with the sprawling conspiracy theory absorbing new themes, including baseless claims about vaccines and the dangers of 5G technology.

 “QAnon has morphed into something, like a Frankenstein, that defies existing categories of harmful content for the platforms,” François said.